facebook

 Moose and her calf (Photo courtesy of Wild for Wildlife and Nature)

-This area of Northern Ontario faces threats, such as intensifying industrial development and other human uses.
-By supporting the conservation of this project, you will help remove the threat of aggressive logging and deforestation of an important landscape in boreal Canada, one of the world’s greatest terrestrial carbon sinks.
-Its protection will provide the future of functional intact corridors for wide-ranging mammals, such as black bear and moose, as well as southern species that will be pushed northward due to climate change.
+This area of Northern Ontario faces threats, such as intensifying industrial development, aggressive logging and deforestation, and other human uses.
+Its protection provides the future of functional intact corridors for wide-ranging mammals, such as black bear and moose, as well as southern species that will be pushed northward due to climate change.

 (Click on the image to enlarge)